haraacharya/chromeOS_Debugging_tools/README.md

                         provide one or many search strings with space.
 If found, test will FAIL/STOP.

-#python chromeDebugging.py --test reboot --IP <DUT_IP> --command "dmesg --level=err" --search_for "error" "usb"
+#python chromeDebugging.py --test reboot --ip <DUT_IP> --command "dmesg --level=err" --search_for "error" "usb"